 - 2-3 days of 2000-2500 calories (slight deficit/ maintenance)

 There’s something mysterious, something magical about protein.
 At least in the minds of young aspiring Arnolds.
-Many believe that in order to gain muscle you need to be consuming protein every 2 hours.
-But the truth is a little more complex than these protein powder pushing companies want you to believe.
+Many believe that in order to gain muscle they need to be consuming protein every 2 hours.
+But the truth is a little more complex than these protein powder pushing companies want you to know.

 “How much protein should I be eating per day?”

 The short answer: Not nearly as much as you’ve been told.

 But I reckon you need more detail than that, so here we go: Research indicates that you should aim for 0.8-1.2 grams of protein per kilogram of bodyweight to maintain your weight.
 For an 80 kg athlete that would be between 64 and 96 grams of protein per day.

 If your goal is muscle gain, you should aim for 1.6- 2.7 grams of protein per kilogram of body weight.
 Our 80 kg athlete would thus need between 128 and 216 grams of protein per day.

 That’s a wide range, I know.
 Bottom line is you don’t have to bust out the calculator every time you sit down to eat.
 Aim for around 2 grams of protein per kilogram per day (= 1 gram of protein per pound of bodyweight).
 That will supply your body with more than enough building blocks during periods of intense training.
 You can get away with less to be honest but this is a “safe” amount.